HALRobotics/HAL.Documentation/docs/decode/2-Cell/Contents.md

 #### Objective:

-In this tutorial we'll create a [Signal](../../Overview/Glossary.md#signal) that can be programmed in FlowBuilder.
+In this tutorial we'll create a [Signal](../../Overview/Glossary.md#signal) that can be programmed in _decode_.

 #### Requirements to follow along:

-- HAL Robotics FlowBuilder installed on a PC.
+- HAL Robotics _decode_ installed on a PC.
 See [Installation](../../Overview/0-Administration-and-Setup/Contents.md#01-install) if you need to install the software.
 - An open [project](../1-Getting-Started/Contents.md#11-projects)
 - A [Robot](../../Overview/Glossary.md#manipulator) in the **Scene**
 - A [Controller](../../Overview/Glossary.md#controller) in the **Scene**